cloudevents/spec/primer.md

 ## Prior Art

-This section describes some of the input material used by the working group during the development of the CloudEvent specification.
+This section describes some of the input material used by the group during the development of the CloudEvent specification.

 ### Roles